Ex-kickboxer Andrew Tate says Romanian prosecutors have no evidence against him

 "There is no evidence against me," Tristan Tate told reporters on Wednesday.
 "The authorities are planning to steal my cars and steal my money.
 That is why I am in jail."

-Prosecutors have said the seizure was meant to prevent the assets being sold or concealed.
+Prosecutors have said the seizure was meant to prevent the assets being concealed.

 ((luiza.ilie@thomsonreuters.com; +4021 527 0312; https://www.reuters.com/journalists/luiza-ilie))